The 1965 dime value can range from a humble 10 cents all the way to $12,600 — and the difference comes down to a handful of very specific factors.

 1965 SMS Special Strike Dime Value

-Authentication remains difficult even for experienced collectors, as distinguishing 1965 Special Strikes from regular business issues is nearly impossible without the original cellophane packaging.
-Many sets were broken decades ago, leaving loose coins in uncertain status.
+Authentication remains difficult even for experienced collectors.
+Distinguishing 1965 Special Strikes from regular business issues is nearly impossible without the original cellophane packaging, as many sets were broken open decades ago.

 These pieces were struck with lightly sandblasted dies, producing a soft satin finish.
-The Mint’s limited die maintenance in 1965 reduced surface quality, while refinements in 1966–1967 created more reflective, prooflike fields.
-Full Bands designation—requiring clear separation of both horizontal torch bands—was rarely achieved due to inconsistent striking conditions.
+The Mint’s limited die maintenance in 1965 reduced surface quality compared to the 1966 and 1967 SMS coins, which show more reflective, prooflike fields.
+Full Bands designation was rarely achieved due to inconsistent striking conditions.

 Values mirror this scarcity.
 Standard uncirculated coins trade for $3–$10, while SP69 examples reach about $500.
 Collectors increasingly submit premium pieces for grading, and top specimens have exceeded four figures at auction.